 Travel Information

-Our Travel Information section is designed to guide you through every stage of your journey, from the moment you start planning to the day you return home.
-Here, you’ll find practical advice and up-to-date details on visas and entry requirements, health and safety precautions, currency and connectivity, climate and best travel seasons, and what to pack for your safari.
+Let us guide you through every stage of your journey, from the moment you start planning to the day you return home.
+Here, you’ll find practical advice and up-to-date details on visas and entry requirements, health and safety precautions, currency and connectivity, climate and best travel seasons, and even what to pack.

 General Travel Information